The Borneo Project throughout the years

 Wick Pancoast joins the project and is asked to take over as project director.
 Wick is sent to Borneo to participate in the first mapping workshop for Penan villages in Sibu.
 He travels to Uma Bawang and extensively across Sarawak.

 The Berkeley-Borneo Big Home Project is shortened to The Borneo Project.

 Six more mapping workshops are held in Iban, Penan, Kayan and Kenyah villages and a local Institute for village mapping is established with Borneo Project assistance.
-The Borneo Project completes a village mapping manual that is translated into Malaysian.
+The Borneo Project completes a village mapping manual that is translated into Malay.

 The Borneo Project facilitates community mapping capacity in Sarawak through the Conservation Mapping Network, which provides major GIS equipment, software, and training for Sarawak organizations.

-Plans for a community based-resource management program are inspired by reforestation efforts at Uma Bawang.
+Plans for a community-based resource management program are inspired by reforestation efforts at Uma Bawang.

 Sungai Keluan, Uma Bawang begins construction of a new longhouse.

 With local partners, The Borneo Project develops a resource planning component to the mapping project.
 Reforestation projects are started in 20 villages.

 The process of digitizing community maps with GIS begins.
 Wick Pancoast and John Paisley travel extensively to survey potential sights for micro hydro electrical systems.